Christina A. Snyder

 Christina Ann Snyder (born May 27, 1947) is a senior United States district judge of the United States District Court for the Central District of California.

 Early life and education

-Snyder was born on May 27, 1947 in Los Angeles, California.
+Snyder was born on May 27, 1947, in Los Angeles.
 In 1969, Snyder received a Bachelor of Arts degree from Pomona College.
 In 1972, Snyder earned a Juris Doctor from Stanford Law School.

 Career

 In 1972, Snyder practiced law in California until 1997.
-Snyder was a partner in Wyman Bautzer Kuchel & Silbert, Katten Muchin & Zavis and Corinblit & Selzer.
+Snyder was a partner in Wyman Bautzer Kuchel & Silbert, Katten Muchin & Zavis and Corinblit & Seltzer.

 Federal judicial service

 On January 7, 1997, Snyder was nominated by President Bill Clinton to a seat on the United States District Court for the Central District of California vacated by Edward Rafeedie.
 Snyder was confirmed by the United States Senate on November 7, 1997, and received her commission on November 10, 1997.

 Snyder assumed senior status on November 23, 2016.